 Acupuncture is the anchor of Traditional Chinese Medicine (TCM).
 TCM is a complete medical system that has evolved over thousands of years to promote whole health and treat/prevent disease.
 Acupuncture involves the placement of very fine sterile needles into specific points on the body that activate the body’s Qi (pronounced "Chi") to stimulate innate healing mechanisms.

 How Will Acupuncture Help Me?

-TCM can assist in treating nearly anything you would go to your primary care physician for: chronic pain, inflammation, allergies, digestive issues, hormonal imbalances, mental/emotional imbalances, and more!
+TCM can assist in treating a wide variety of acute and chronic ailments: pain, inflammation, allergies, digestive issues, hormonal imbalances, mental/emotional imbalances, and more!
 Visit our FAQ to see a table of conditions we commonly treat or reach out to us for a consultation.

 A Bit More About Acupuncture...

 Qi can be difficult to define in Western terms, but you can think of it as a persons collective biological and mental/emotional processes.
 Qi flows through the body in pathways called Meridians.
 Each of the 12 meridians are named for the organ that they influence and pass through.

 Acupuncture points are located on meridians and, when stimulated, elicit specific actions to influence Qi.
 When Qi is abundant and free-flowing, we are balanced and healthy.
 However, various issues can upset that imbalance and cause blockages and deficiencies.

-Acupuncture works by identifying where and how Qi is imbalanced and then works to reverse that imbalance to eliminate symptoms, correct patterns of disease, and restore balanced health.
+Acupuncture clinicians identify where and how Qi is imbalanced and then works to reverse that imbalance to eliminate symptoms, correct patterns of disease, and restore balanced health.

 Acupuncture Points are located in areas of high neurovascular concentration; meaning they are in areas where small nerves and blood vessels are clustered.